binzou-ucl/google-flu-mtl/correlation_EN.md

-Correlation of inference of EN and CDC ILI rates when L = 5
+Pearson correlation of inference of EN and CDC ILI rates when L = 5

 | | 2012-2013 | 2013-2014 | 2014-2015 | 2015-2016 |
 | :---      | :---:  | :---:  | :---:  | :---:  |